 The powerful fog alarm still didn’t prevent all accidents as several vessels still wound up on the rocks during a fog.
 More than one captain complained to the marine agent that the fog signal had not been sounding, but the keepers’ logs always showed that the horns had been blasting away, often hours before the accidents.
 After an incident in 1925, an officer of the Salvage Association in London wrote Ottawa, explaining, “It is the general opinion in shipping circles that this vessel…ran ashore owing to a ‘silent zone’ … on which the signal cannot be heard.
-To resolve this problem, the height of the fog horns was increased, and in 1927 Race Rocks became the first Canadian lighthouse on the west coast to be equipped with a radio beacon.
+To resolve this problem, in 1927 Race Rocks became the first Canadian lighthouse on the west coast to be equipped with a radio beacon, and in 1934 the height of the fog horns was increased.

 Frederick Eastwood was appointed keeper at Race Rocks in 1891 and would serve longer than any other, a total of nearly twenty-eight years.
 Keeper Eastwood had trouble finding reliable assistants given the meager income they were provided.
 One night his wife found an assistant sleeping under a boiler, and just a few days later Keeper Eastwood visited the engine room at night only to find the post deserted.
 The missing assistant was later found fast asleep in a loft above the boathouse.
 After this, Eastwood started to hire Japanese assistants, as they proved more reliable and diligent than white men.
 This did not set well with some locals, and Keeper Eastwood was soon accused of absenting himself from his post and employing Japanese.